pooja1042/ReactPaper_01/README.md

 ### ReactPaper_01
 This is for react practical test 1 given on 22-Jan-2024

-**BACKEND DETAILS**
-- CONNECTION NAME:   ReactPaper_1
-- DATABSE NAME:   HospitalReception_RP1

 **DEPENDENCIES**
 1. CLIENT